tyrucode/OfficialCapstone/README.md

 use worlde itself for inspiration - https://www.nytimes.com/games/wordle/index.html use other guys app for inspiration - https://guessify-ulukbek.vercel.app/ use this for color pallette - https://www.color-hex.com/color-palette/53188

-remember to finish the footer, basically just link to github/linkedin, and write that this isnt an official spotify app just a fanmade thing